 According to a 2015 Study by ReturnPath, “only about 79% of permission-based emails sent by legitimate email marketers reach the inbox.
 That sounds pretty discouraging, right?
 However, if you simply follow the rules for email best practices, it’s not that hard to stay out of your customers’ spam folders.

 Most spam filters will automatically send sketchy-looking emails directly to the spam folder.
 The criteria for spam is set by a variety of rules – such as suspicious formatting, image-to-text ratio, missing information (address and unsubscribe options), incorrect code, etc. – the evaluation of which results in overall spam score.
 If your email score is higher than the acceptable score, then it will be flagged as spam, and you can kiss the chances of your email being opened goodbye.

-Another way to increase the likelihood of your email reaching its intended recipient is to use personalized metadata.
+Another way to increase your email open rate is to use personalized metadata.
 Spam filters are more likely to let your emails through if you appear to have a personal connection with the recipient.
 Use merge tags to include the recipient’s name in the subject line, and don’t forget to ask readers to add your email to their address book.
 Overall, it’s important to be as consistent and genuine as possible to avoid the dreaded spam folder.

 There are tools that can scan your email before it is sent to determine if it is spammy, and that will also tell you the risk is of it ending up in the spam folder.
 ISnotSPAM, mail-tester, and Postmark are just a few examples of such tools.